miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 - The user can still **build a menu** (authless flow), but when they try to **move recipes from the menu to the basket** (finalize), the planner will ask them to **connect / log in** first.

-If a user built a menu while unauthenticated (authless), we will transfer it to the logged-in user at the end of your auth flow using:
+If a user built a menu while unauthenticated (authless), we will transfer it to the logged-in user at the end of your auth flow.

-Behavior precision: If the logged user already had a menu, it will be **overridden** by the menu created as an unauthenticated user.
+Note: if a logged-in user already has a menu, it will be **overridden** by the menu created as an unauthenticated user.

 If you embed Mealz in constrained contexts (webviews, strict privacy modes), ensure `localStorage` is available and not fully blocked.